 Rosalie Roberts, senior management auditor, has a master’s degree in gender studies and Ph.D. in English.
 They have a background in outcomes assessment, culturally responsive program evaluation, qualitative research, and theories of gender and sexuality.
 They were a senior management auditor at Metro, Institutional Research Director at Clark College, and community college instructor prior to joining the office in 2023.
 Rosalie is engaged in local mutual aid, neurodivergent community, and LGBTQ community and education.
 In their free time, they enjoy craft projects with their partner and kiddos, dancing, reading, and bicycling.

-Mandi Hood, management auditor, has a master’s degree in clinical psychology and a background in mental health, supportive housing, trauma-informed practices, community outreach, and project management.
+Mandi Hood, senior auditor, has a master’s degree in clinical psychology and a background in mental health, supportive housing, trauma-informed practices, community outreach, and project management.
 She is also a certified yoga teacher and a devoted film and music lover.
 Mandi joined our office in 2019.

 Sura Sumareh, management auditor, has two associate degrees and a Bachelor of Arts in Business Administration with a concentration in Finance.
 Sura has an extensive background in peace negotiation, conflict resolution, international development, non-profit management, community outreach and engagement, budget development and analysis, and project management.
 He is the current president of The Gambian Community in Southwest Washington and Oregon.
 Hobbies include cooking, weight lifting, hiking, DJing, and sewing.
 Sura joined our office in 2022.